 Skip to content

-For the length of the current grant period (2021 to 2026), the MI-LSAMP research initiatives will be led by researchers affiliated with the Diversity Research & Policy Program in the University of Michigan’s School of Education.
-More information about the MI-LSAMP research team and its ongoing activities can be found here.
+From October 2021 through May 2025, the University of Michigan (as the lead institution for the Michigan LSAMP) received funding to continue and expand its LSAMP programming.
+In addition, NSF supported research and evaluation activities.
+The MI-LSAMP research initiatives were led by researchers affiliated with the Personal Assets & System Strengths (PASS) Program in the University of Michigan’s School of Education.
+Additional information about the research activities can be found here.

 University of Michigan